Ugwuanyi: Redefining governance @56

 Comrade Asogwa, who maintained that this was the first time the workers had a salary chart that was a product of collective bargaining, told Gov. Ugwuanyi that “the greatest political party you have identified with is the public service and you are a full registered member and we can tell you that you have our mandate, anytime.”

 His words: “Your Excellency, I want to summarize by saying that history will never forget your regime.
-We stand here to say that in Enugu State, we have worked for years without salary chart until somebody called Dr. Ifeanyi Ugwuanyi, a.k.a Gburugburu, came and the dignity of workers was restored.
+We stand here to say that in Enugu State, we have worked for years without a salary chart until somebody called Dr Ifeanyi Ugwuanyi, a.k.a Gburugburu came and the dignity of workers was restored.
 We stand here today to say, Your Excellency, we are very grateful”.

 The anniversary offers him and his family, friends, well-wishers, and teeming supporters, who have remained steadfast in prayers, yet another opportunity to give to the poor and less privileged in the society with all sense of divinity and benevolence.

+PAY ATTENTION: Install our latest app for Android, read the best news on Nigeria’s #1 news app

-Consequently, the pet project of the governor’s wife, Ugo’s Touch of Life Foundation, in commemoration of the governor’s birthday, offered one week free medical outreach across the 17 LGAs of the state, in collaboration with Dr. Chukwudi Abraham Nneji Hospital Organization, Germany.
+Consequently, the pet project of the governor’s wife, Ugo’s Touch of Life Foundation, is at the moment offering one-week free medical outreach across the 17 LGAs of the state, in collaboration with Dr Chukwudi Abraham Nneji Hospital Organization, Germany, to celebrate the governor’s birthday.

 CLICK HERE TO READ MORE FROM: General

-Note: Editor's note: Louis Amoke, who writes from Enugu, extols the achievements of the state governor, Ifeanyi Ugwuanyi, as a leader who is changing the face of governance for good in Nigeria.